Poison Ivy Rash Stages and Available Treatments

 Poison sumac is less common but can trigger a more severe rash.
 It grows in swampy or wet areas, especially in the Southeast.
 Rash stages start with redness and itching, progressing to painful blisters.
 Unlike ivy or oak, sumac rashes may cover broader areas and last longer due to the plant’s potent oil.

-Poison Ivy vs. Oak Rash
+Poison Ivy vs. Poison Oak Rash

 Though both rashes may blister and itch, poison ivy typically grows as a vine with “leaves of three,” while poison oak has more rounded, clustered leaves.
-A poison ivy rash often looks linear, while poison oak may appear more scattered like clusters of grapes.
+A poison ivy rash often looks linear, while poison oak may appear more scattered, like clusters of grapes.

 How the Rash Progresses and Spreads